Code-Institute-Submissions/milestone-project-61/TESTING.md

 - The success/error messages also now occupy only half of the screen.
     - The response icon, header and text fit comfortably within this width.
 #### Footer: Desktop
+- The footer looks and behaves exactly as it does on the tablet.
+- Because the webpage is now being navigated with a mouse rather than by finger gesture/tap, there is now a hover effect on the scroll-to-top icon and social media icons.
+They turn from silver to gold on mouseover, and revert to silver on mouseout.

 ## Bugs Fixed
 - Nested button [removed from anchor tags](#button-nested-inside-anchor-tag) and given onClick jQuery instead.